ericslevenson/ericslevenson.github.io/_pages/teaching.md

 author_profile: true
 ---

 Although this website highlights my research activity, most of my professional experience and many of my career goals are centered on education.
+What could be more powerful than a young person who seeks meaning in the world with genuine enthusiasm with the capacity to test ideas and communicate effectively?
 I consider teaching to be one of scientists' most important responsibilities in shaping a positive future for our communities.
-My teaching experience began while leading outdoor leadership courses throughout college.
-While romping across Alaska and Switzerland with a crew of students in the earliest stages of my career life, I found teaching to be a serious but joyful craft.

 My classroom teaching experience ranges from middle school to undergraduate students:
 * The Sage School, Hailey, Idaho.
 6th and 7th Grade Math and Science; High School Math